tastyigniter/docs/installation.md

 ### Requirements

-These are the requirements to run TastyIgniter:
+These are the requirements to run TastyIgniter as a package in a Laravel application:

 - **Laravel 10+**
 - **MySQL 5.7+** or **MariaDB 10.3+** or **PostgreSQL 10.0**